aleksifuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep bin /etc/passwd: displays the number of lines containing bin in /etc/passwd grep -v bin /etc/passwd: Displays all the lines in the file /etc/password that do not contain the word bin grep '^[[:upper:]]' /etc/ssh/sshd_config:displays lines starting with alphabets in the file /etc/ssh/sshd_config
+grep bin /etc/passwd: displays the number of lines containing bin in /etc/passwd grep -v bin /etc/passwd: Displays all the lines in the file /etc/password that do not contain the word bin grep '^[[:upper:]]' /etc/ssh/sshd_config:displays lines starting with alphabets in the file /etc/ssh/sshd_config tr 'Ac' 'Ze': replaces any occurence of A or c with Z and e respectively